© Copyright 2025 Nezco Creative LLC. All Rights Reserved.

 BEGINS Sunday, Mar 9, and ENDS Sunday, Nov 2.

-• Students are asked to adjust accordingly during that time.
+• Students are asked to adjust accordingly for time changes

 This grid is for prospective students wishing to commit to a weekly schedule, and may not reflect whether a spot has been